JJJohan/YetAnotherRenderSandbox/README.md

 ![render_graph](ReadmeAssets/render_graph.png)

 ## Some short-term goals I'll be looking at:
-* Apply separate frustum culling to shadow pass to avoid re-rendering geometry from previous cascades if it doesn't intersect the current one.
-* Add additional post-process AA variants (FXAA, SMAA & eventually DLAA).
+* Add a sky - some sort of atmosphere shader would be cool!
+* Implement image-based lighting
+* Revisit shadow culling - experiencing some issue where per-cascade frustum culling is too aggressive and surprisingly not really helping performance.
 * Considering adding some upscalers (DLSS, FSR & XeSS).
 * Give synchronisation and render graph a once-over.
+	* Verify multiple-frames-in-flight is consistent and not being blocked by any singular buffer usages.
-	* Currently there's no syncronisation validation errors, but would like to avoid creating messy, error-prone architecture.
+	* Currently there's no synchronisation validation errors, but would like to avoid creating messy, error-prone architecture.
 	* Some simple sanity checks that applies even without Vulkan validation would be good.
-	* Investigate if there's a nicer way to pass through "last frame" textures and buffers through the render graph (used for TAA and Hi-Z occlusion culling).
-	* Add simple push buffer size check.

 ## Wishlist:
 * Experimenting with basic animation.